-The right way to build a social media account is to provide some type of value.
+The right way to build a social media account is to provide some type of value to your followers.
 When you do this, people will start to follow naturally.
 But don’t be fooled into thinking building a social media following is easy. . . it isn’t!
 It requires a tonne of work.
 (Read How To Make Time to Promote Your Art on Social Media.)

 Like I said above, to build a following you will need to provide value and this can be done in many ways, one which I have found as an artist is to provide behind the scenes footage of me and my work.
 People will follow you if they see what makes you work and why you create the art that you do as it’s interesting.

 Not only is documenting your life as an artist fun but it also helps your audience have a connection to you, and when they are looking to buy art in the future who do you think they are going to buy from?
 A social media account that just wants to sell at every opportunity or your account who they feel they know and love?

 I recommend setting up social media accounts on Facebook and Instagram.
 Those are the main ones you’ll want to be on.
 If you’re completely new to Instagram, here’s a simple guidebook to getting started.

 3. Build your own website for less than $100